MaibornWolff/dcos-deploy/README.md

 The deployment process has some specific restrictions:
 * Names/paths/ids may not be changed.
 * Options files for frameworks, apps and jobs are not verified for structural correctness.
 If the new file is not accepted by the API an error will be thrown.
-* For marathon apps the change detection currently does not work safely (due to implicit default options from marathon) so it will always apply the new app definition.
 * For frameworks dcos-deploy does not verify beforehand if a version update is supported by the framework.
 If the framework does not accept the new version an error will be thrown.
 * An already created `cert` entity will not be changed if the `dn` or `hostnames` fields change.
 * Dependencies must be explicitly defined in the `dcos.yml`.
 Implicit dependencies (like a secret referenced in a marathon app) that are not explicitly stated are not honored by dcos-deploy.